 We have been active in exploring and adding to our Nevada projects throughout the year with results still awaited for our autumn exploration programmes.
 This has included combinations of soil sampling, geophysics and trenching on our Paymaster, Pyramid, Mt Tobin and Peg Leg Projects and it is anticipated that drilling will be the next step on a number of these exciting prospects.
-These projects and the work carried out in 2020 are discussed in my Operating Review set out on pages 4 to 7.
+These projects and the work carried out in 2020 are discussed in my Operating Review.

 We have seen some developments on our royalty interests in 2020, most notably with the completion of a drilling programme by Aurion Resources Ltd on the Kaaresselkä Gold project in Finland where 12 holes were drilled to follow up on our previous exploration.
-Results announced recently were described as encouraging and extend the gold mineralised zone to c.200m depth and to c.600m strike length at the Vanha target.
+Results announced recently were described as encouraging and extend the gold mineralized zone to c.200 m depth and to c.600 m strike length at the Vanha target.